fluent-beats/fluent-beats/docs/pipelines/docker-info.md

 ## Healthcheck

-The Docker healthcheck data stream collects healthcheck status metrics about running Docker containers.
+Docker data stream that collects healthcheck from containers.

 Healthcheck data will only be available from Docker containers where the Docker `HEALTHCHECK` instruction has been used to build the Docker image.